Public Safety/Patrol Division

-Patrick Gengler, Chief Deputy
+Patrick Gengler, Undersheriff

 Patrol – Sheriff's deputies are committed to the safety of all Kane County citizens.
 They patrol a diverse land area of 522 square miles on a daily basis that is comprised of thirty municipalities.
 Deputies respond to calls located in the county's urban corridor nestled along the Fox River, as well as the rural agricultural area along the western portion of the county.
 They take pride in protecting the county's 515,269 citizens (2010 Census Bureau).
 The public safety team is inspired to make Kane County a great place to live, work, and raise your family.

 The Kane County Sheriff's Office has been responding to a growing number of false alarms over a number of years.
 Between the years of 2013 and 2015, officers responded to approximately 3,900 burglar alarms.

 Our office wishes to work together with community-minded people in order to achieve a higher number of registered alarm users, which helps to reduce response times and provides the officer with valuable information upon arrival.
 The Sheriff's Office program plan is to reduce the total number of false alarms, save time spent responding to unwarranted calls, and create a positive impact on police productivity.
 The 2016 Alarm System Ordinance was recently updated and passed by the Kane County Board.
 The purpose of the restated Ordinance is to bring the policy into compliance with current technology standards and costs.
 The Kane County Alarm System Ordinance can be located

 here in its entirety.

 Bomb Unit – The Bomb Unit supports various local and federal agencies dealing with explosives detection and recovery, explosive disruption, and hazardous devices.
 Members of the Bomb Unit complete eight weeks of specialized training at the United States Army's Hazardous Devices School in Reston Arsenal in Huntsville, Alabama, as well as taking educational courses for recertification as required by law.